 Visiting Yellowstone’s Lamar Valley in the Winter

-For years, I’ve wanted to visit Lamar Valley in the winter, especially to see wolves.
+For years, I’ve wanted to visit Lamar Valley in winter, especially to see wolves.
+What a fabulous national park trip that would be!
 Located in the remote northeast corner of Yellowstone National Park, the Lamar Valley is America’s version of the Serengeti.
 Or so I’ve read.
-And Montana Highway 212, the only road that’s open to vehicular traffic during Yellowstone’s winter season, just […]
+Montana Highway 212 is the only road that’s open […]

 A Winter Trip to Glacier National Park